nervjack2/nervjack2.github.io/_pages/about.md

 If there are any possibilities for research collaboration, please feel free to contact me.

 # 🔥 News
-- *2025.08*: 🎉🎉 One paper accepted at APSIPA ASC 2025 main conference track.
+- *2025.08*: &nbsp;🎉🎉 One paper accepted at APSIPA ASC 2025 main conference track.
 See you in Singapore 🇸🇬!
 - *2025.08*: &nbsp;🎉🎉 One paper accepted at ASRU 2025 main conference track.
 See you in Hawaii 🇺🇸🥥🌴!
 - *2024.09*: &nbsp;🎉🎉 Two papers accepted at SLT 2024 main conference track.
 See you in Macao 🇲🇴!
 - *2024.06*: &nbsp;🎉🎉 Two papers accepted at Interspeech 2024.
 See you in Greece 🇬🇷!